fwinkelbauer/chunkyard/README.md

 - **Content Reference:** A description of how a file is archived in the underlying storage
-- **Content URI:** The address of a single piece of a file (which might be compressed, encrypted, etc.).
+- **Content URI:** The address of an encrypted piece of a file.
 Example:
   `sha256://0ec7f158103de762a32f215490298c6bc47578f511955795df7d1a2a07343e3b`
 - **Reference Log:** A structure to store content references in an append-only log